 Mt Macedon, with its link to McCubbin, has provided an inspiration for many artists, and the tradition of arts continues at The Gallery in the Mount Macedon village.

-To organise your gallery "tour" view the listings below or download and print a gallery fact sheet so you don't miss any of the amazing art on offer in the Macedon Ranges.
+To organise your gallery "tour" view the listings below or download and print so you don't miss any of the amazing art on offer in the Macedon Ranges.

 To Market, To Market!